rackerlabs/technical-blog/_posts/2014-04-16-rolling-deployments-with-ansible-and-cloud-load-balancers.markdown

   - ansible
 ---

 Recently a fellow Racker wrote a great post about [zero downtime deployments][0].
 I strongly believe in the principals he described.
 In his example, he used Node.js to build a deployment script to accomplish the goal, and I want to explore how this could be done with [Ansible][1] and the Rackspace Cloud.

 <!-- more -->

-#### Theory Review
+### Theory review

 Lets review the theory.
 Assume you have 4 app servers behind a cloud load balancer.
 A zero downtime rolling deploy would mean taking half of the app servers out of the load balancer rotation, updating app code on them, validating app code on them, and re-inserting them back into the load balancer before moving on to repeat the steps with the second half of the app servers.

 1. Mark two nodes as `draining`